Selwyn Lloyd: Suez crisis

-Lloyd swallows his doubts

-Lloyd and Eden returned to London on 17 October.
-Lloyd reported to the Egypt Committee on the Security Council meeting in New York.
-Fawzi had stayed behind in New York for further talks with Hammarskjold.

 Lloyd later described 18 October as "an important day".
 Jebb had protested to Ivone Kirkpatrick at the exclusion of the ambassadors from the Anglo-French talks and had sent Lloyd a handwritten threat of resignation.
 Before the Cabinet meeting at 10 Downing Street that morning, Lloyd buttonholed Rab Butler outside the Cabinet Room.
 Butler later recorded (and Lloyd's account is similar) that Lloyd had gripped him by the arm, telling him that he had been "wafted" to Paris and warning him confidentially that there might be a preemptive strike by Israel against Jordan, Egypt and Syria.
 Butler's biographer Michael Jago thinks that Lloyd's behaviour was evidence that he was out of his depth.
-This Cabinet was thinly-attended.
 Lloyd reported to the Cabinet on the Security Council vote to keep the Canal insulated from the politics of any one country, despite Soviet veto of the second part of the resolution.
 There was to be another meeting in Geneva, with Egyptian participation.
 The Cabinet approved, but then moved on to Eden's disingenuous warnings that negotiations might be overtaken by hostilities between Israel and Egypt.
 Eden informed ministers that a plan (Operation "Musketeer Revise") was being drawn up to retake the Canal by force.
 "Musketeer Revise" was practicable only until the end of October, although in the event a slightly amended version was used for military operations in November.
 Afterwards Eden circulated a minute that he'd told the French that every effort must be made to stop Israel attacking Jordan, but that he had told Israel that Britain would not come to Egypt's aid in the event of an Israeli attack.

-Lloyd lunched on 18 October with Monckton, who was also a doubter but had not opposed the decision to use force.
-Monckton had just been moved from the Ministry of Defence to the position of Paymaster-General (24 September, effective 11 October).
-That afternoon Sir Humphrey Trevelyan, British Ambassador to Egypt, telegraphed to warn that Nasser was not willing to compromise on Egyptian control of the Canal.
+Sir Humphrey Trevelyan, British Ambassador to Egypt, telegraphed to warn that Nasser was not willing to compromise on Egyptian control of the Canal.
 This marked the apparent failure of Lloyd's attempt to negotiate a peaceful settlement and was, in the view of his biographer, the moment which he should perhaps have used an excuse to resign.